Stephen

 preferred.
 Additionally, the acidified thiourea solution may

-contain from about substantially 0.3-1M of thiourea, such that the
+contain from about substantially 0.3-1M of thiourea, such that

-concentration of 0.7 mol of thiourea is preferably achieved.
+the concentration of 0.7 mol of thiourea is preferably achieved.

 Utilizing of acidified thiourea for stripping of precious metals

-from the dithiobiuret complex doesn't damage the organic phase in
+from the dithiobiuret complex doesn't damage the organic phase

-The disclosed herein, single solvent extraction process which is
+reduction.
+The disclosed herein, single solvent extraction

-several times will thus provide a means to decrease the total cost
+recycling of extractant several times will thus provide a means

-obtained by this process can be treated chemically to recover gold
+Furthermore, the strip solutions obtained by this process can be

-by electrolyze or reduced with hydrogen or sodium borohydride to
+with hydrogen or sodium borohydride to produce gold powders.

 The following examples are given to illustrate the employment of